-Typical Source of Contaminant

-Contaminant (units) Site RPHGS or HAL (PPT) RPHGS or HAL Level Found Range Sample Date (if prior to 2023)

-PFBS (ppt) 450000 0.96 0.00 - 0.96
+Typical Source Contaminant of Wisconsin, two-thi Drinking water is one way that people can be exposed to PFAS.
+In Wisconsin, two-thirds of people use groundwater as their drinking water source.
+PFAS can get in groundwater from places that make or use PFAS and release from consumer products in landfills.
+Contaminant (units) Site RPHGS or HAL (PPT) Level Found Range Sample Date (if prior to 2024) PFBS (ppt) 450000 0.96 0.00 - 0.96 5/24/2023